 Student skills required in research, language, investigation, and computation are specified in each program description in this CATALOG.

 Admission to the School of Behavioral Health or designation of regular graduate standing does not constitute admission of the student to candidacy for a graduate degree.
-After achieving regular status, admission to candidacy is initiated by a written petition (School of Behavioral Health Form A) from the student to the dean, on recommendation of the student’s advisor and the program coordinator or department chair.
+After achieving regular status, admission to candidacy is initiated by an online petition (School of Behavioral Health Advancement to Candidacy Form) from the student to the dean, on recommendation of the student’s program coordinator or department chair.

 Students petitioning the School of Behavioral Health for candidacy for the master’s degree must present a satisfactory grade record, include a statement of the proposed thesis topic (where applicable) that has been approved by the student’s guidance committee, and note any other qualification prescribed by the program.
 Students are usually advanced to candidacy during the third quarter of study for full-time students.